 Hugo Haberfeld

-Gustav Klimt: Reverse by Gustav Klimt in Vienna, co-signed by Carl Moll and Hugo Haberfeld, 12/16/1907, Wienbibliothek im Rathaus, Handschriftensammlung
+Gustav Klimt: Letter of indemnity written by Gustav Klimt in Vienna, co-signed by Carl Moll and Hugo Haberfeld, 12/16/1907, Wienbibliothek im Rathaus, Handschriftensammlung, Estate of Hans Ankwicz-Kleehoven

 An art expert who worked as an assistant at Galerie Miethke and was further active as a journalist and art writer, Hugo Haberfeld made a name for himself in Vienna around 1900.
 Owing to his activities in the art trade, his circle of acquaintances included numerous contemporary artists, among them Gustav Klimt, Carl Moll and Adolf Loos.